quickgrid/Setup-Guide/README.md

 In order to run openpose samples create a new c++ empty project in VS2019.
 Set configuration to `Release`.
 Add desired sample to run from, https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/examples/tutorial_api_cpp to `Source Files` folder in project.

 Next step in to add `*.dll`, `*.lib` files and necessary include folders via project `Properties`.
-In VC++ include directories set path to all include folder in openpose-master source folders.
+In VC++ include directories, set path to all include folder in openpose-master source folders.
 Ex:

 `C:\openpose-master\include`
 `C:\openpose-master\3rdparty\windows\opencv\include`